najnesnaj/pinetime-zephyr/manual/_build/markdown/hacking/i2cscanning.md

 *Note:*:

-this corresponds to 0x18, 0x44 and 0xC2 (which is endvalue of scanner, so it does not detect touchscreen, which should be touched first….)
+this corresponds to 0x18, 0x44 and 0xC2 (which is endvalue of scanner, so it does not detect touchscreen, which should be touched first....)